CowDev/test-scripts/README.md

   A script that will check whether all email addresses are valid and the domains are existing and receptive of email.
 - *Webcrawler*
   A python script to crawl websites.
 Free and customizable alternative to Xenu's Link Sleuth or Screaming Frog SEO Spider.
 For more info, check [Scrapy](https://scrapy.org/)
+  - *Form filler:*
+  A Python script to fill forms automatically.